 Trustees’ focus should be on protecting member benefits (e.g. by seeking asset security or preventing subordination to other creditors), ensuring lines of communication with the sponsor are at least equivalent to those provided to other creditors, and potentially, preparing for insolvency.

-Register for our forthcoming webinar Contingency Planning Part 1: Getting match fit on Friday 22 May, 2020.
+Watch the webinar Contingency Planning Part 1: Getting match fit here.

 C. Major reorganisation / restructuring / M&A